Chapter 1: Introduction

 You have to be the one who knows what is working, what automation to use and help salespeople learn new tools and methods of customer engagement." - Alice Heiman, Chief Sales Energizer & Founder of Alice Heiman, LLC

-You do not need to integrate an assortment of new coaching programs into your process — be selective about the areas you choose to automate to ensure it actually helps your team be more productive.
+You do not need to integrate an assortment of new automation tools into your process — be selective about the areas you choose to automate to ensure it actually helps your team be more productive.

-Other tools that are helpful are ones like Demodesk.
-Using call recording and meeting shadowing allows you to coach more reps efficiently by reviewing their performance in real time without disrupting their calls.
+Features such as call recording and meeting shadowing allow you to coach more reps efficiently by reviewing their performances in real time without disrupting their calls.
 See how it works!

 Coaching management platforms

-Invest in growing your skills as a coach and you’ll see the positive impact it has on yourself and the rest of the team.
+Invest in growing your skills as a sales coach and you'll see the positive impact it has for you and the rest of the team.

 “I think my biggest learning around sales coaching, or at least the thing that made the most impact, was when I realized the power of coaching, not telling.
 To me, coaching is where you help them find the answer or the solution, or even what they should have done, by asking the right questions.
 Rather than saying 'you should have done x', help them to work out that they should have done x.
 This empowers them but it also helps them to understand why they should have done it and will learn a lot better for the future.”- Ollie Sharpe, VP of Revenue EMEA at Salesloft